Google Voice Overview

 Verify a cell phone through text messaging / SMS

-I have not been able to set up a phone using the web interface so the only way I have been able to do this is through the desktop
+I have not been able to set up a phone using the web interface so the

 Download and install the desktop software